(Hemicolectomy, partial colectomy, or segmental resection)

 The 2 open ends of the colon will be attached.
 Or a stoma will be created.

 The lymph nodes near the site of the cancer will be removed.
 Surgeons often remove at

 least 12 of these lymph nodes.

 Once the surgery is done, the incision is closed.

 After the procedure

-After a few days, you should be able to start on solid food again.
-Your healthcare
+After a few days, you may be able to eat some solid food again.
+Your healthcare provider

 will schedule follow-up appointments to check on your progress.